BLACK HOREHOUND

 Some similarities to: Motherwort but the leaves of Motherwort are very different, having three lobes.

-Not to be confused with the closely related species: White Horehound (Murrubium vulgare) which is thyme scented and is so smothered in white hairs as to appear grey-green.
+Not to be confused with the closely related species: White Horehound (Murrubium vulgare) which is in a differing genus (within the same family), thyme scented and is so smothered in white hairs as to appear grey-green.

 Many similarities to Hedge Woundwort but that has deeper purple flowers with white markings on the lower lip, which is also not lobed as conspicuously as is Black Horehound.
 Also, Hedge Woundwort has no sterile sepal tubes; all will have flowers in them.
 Black Horehound has many more flowers in the whorl.
 Both smell pretty dire.

 Black Horehound is renown for its highly disagreeable pungent smell when crushed, but some folk actually like this aroma.
-So far, the author has been unsuccessful at finding the chemical compound(s) responsible for this foetid smell.
+So far, your author has been unsuccessful at finding the chemical compound(s) responsible for this foetid smell, but several candidates follow.

 DITERPENOID LACTONES of the LABDANE TYPE